Team207-S2024/team207-s2024/assignments/report.md

 <b> 5.
 Misunderstandings of Motor </b>
 The motor really didn't need to check if there was a signal or not, this was done because there was a misunderstanding of whether technical lingo was necessary for this assignement rather than something actually readable.

 Refer to [Appendix J: Software Implementation](softwareproposal) for further information, including a full breakdown of what the UML chart demonstrates as well as how each part aids in the user needs stated previously within the report.
+If necessary, the history of the page can be found [here](https://github.com/Team207-S2024/team207-s2024/commits/main/assignments/softwareproposal.md) if one were to be interested in the process of how the hardware implementation developed over the semester.

 ## Innovation Showcase Poster